Clinical Campus Site Assignment

 • a member of the admissions team appointed by the Associate Dean of Admissions

-All requests not approved by the committee will be included in the lottery, provided there is availability to change based on the number of students requesting changes in either direction (CT to VT and VT to CT).
+Any requests not approved by the committee will be included in the lottery if there are vacancies to accommodate additional clinicaL campus changes.
 If no availability for changes exists, the lottery will not be held.

 Applicability of the Policy